top of page

 Description

-On May 24, 2023, the Faculty of Arts is going to organise a series of Humanities and Digital Technologies workshops.
-Prospective students can take this opportunity to experience mock lectures and receive the latest updates on the BA(HDT) programme and admissions information.
-Teachers and parents are also welcomed to attend.
-Additionally, participants will have the opportunity to chat with current BA(HDT) students and gain insight into their authentic first-year experiences and feelings.
+The Faculty of Arts organised a series of Humanities and Digital Technologies workshops.
+Prospective students were able to take this opportunity to experience mock lectures and receive the latest updates on the BA(HDT) programme and admissions information.
+Teachers and parents were also welcomed to attend.
+Additionally, participants had the opportunity to chat with current BA(HDT) students and gain insight into their authentic first-year experiences and feelings.

 Description